jmarhee/packetnet-capsule/README.md

 terraform apply
 ```

-This example creates two hosts running `packetnet-capsule`, and a host that is tagged `capsule` to allow access to the firewalled hosts, which is are not accessible from outside of nodes within that tag.
+This example creates two hosts running `packetnet-fw-agent`, and a host that is tagged `capsule` to allow access to the firewalled hosts, which is are not accessible from outside of nodes within that tag.